gboggy/practicalmachinelearning/README.md

 # practicalmachinelearning
-My Repo for the Coursera/Johns Hopkins Course, Practical Machine Learning
+Repo for the final project in the Coursera/Johns Hopkins Course, Practical Machine Learning.

-This repo is integrated with RStudio!
+View the html output by going to <https://gboggy.github.io/practicalmachinelearning/>.